nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `list` followed by `deleteCompany 2` deletes the 2<sup>nd</sup> company in the displayed company list.

+:warning: Deleting a company would also delete all roles and information belonging to it.
+Since there is no undo feature, please double check before using this command.

 [Back to Table of Contents](#toc)

 ### Favouriting a specific company: `favourite` <a id="c-favourite-c"></a>